1WHAT IS THE BANK/LENDER'S ROLE?

 • Feasible business plan or information that explains the small business and its growth plans.

-15IS THE LOAN APPLICATION PROCESS DIFFICULT AND ARE THERE A LARGE NUMBER OF FORMS?
+14IS THE LOAN APPLICATION PROCESS DIFFICULT AND ARE THERE A LARGE NUMBER OF FORMS?

 BEFCOR’s team works with business owners to prepare the forms – when possible, we will even draft the forms.
 While we will need some information from the business owner, we work with the bank partner and the small business owner to ensure our efforts are not duplicative.

-The application process is different, in some ways, than that of a bank loan, but it is not difficult.
 When you work with BEFCOR, you benefit from our team’s experience, which spans more than 100 years.
 We work diligently to minimize the additional paperwork and stress – we know that borrowing money is not what most business owners enjoy most.

 Our borrowers often say they are surprised that the process is seamless.
 In fact, we have many borrowers who have returned for additional loans as their business has continued to grow.
 Repeat borrowers are the best compliments!

-16IS A BUSINESS MORE LIKELY TO QUALIFY FOR A SBA LOAN RATHER THAN A CONVENTIONAL LOAN?
+15IS A BUSINESS MORE LIKELY TO QUALIFY FOR A SBA LOAN RATHER THAN A CONVENTIONAL LOAN?
 WHAT IS THE DIFFERENCE?

 There are many scenarios in which the 504 program’s benefits can make a significant impact on a small business.
-Businesses searching for long-term, fixed interest rates to stabilize cash flow are excellent candidates for the 504 loan program.
+Businesses searching for long-term, fixed interest rates to stabilize cash flow are excellent candidates for the 504 Loan program.

-17BORROWING MONEY FOR MY BUSINESS IS NEW TO ME.
+16BORROWING MONEY FOR MY BUSINESS IS NEW TO ME.
 WHERE CAN I GO FOR HELP?
 WHOM CAN I TRUST?

 You can trust BEFCOR, of course!
 We will guide you through the details of the SBA 504 program, and we will help you decide if the program is right for you.
 If you have multiple options, we can assist you in weighing your alternatives.
 You can be assured we will recommend what is best for your business.
 After all, BEFCOR is a non-profit, and our mission is helping small businesses have access to loans – we are not profit-driven.